 There is no diary entry for this painting.

-however, our reason for this comparison comes from Jeanette Matthews' remarks from the article below.
-There are two
+to, however, our reason for this comparison comes from Jeanette Matthews' remarks from the article below.
+There

-points in particular; the first is her remark on how different it is from anything else he has done previously, and
+are two points in particular; the first is her remark on how different it is from anything else he has done

 ✽ Actually we do have one last point to make...
 Ms. Matthews could have simply got the name wrong or, the type setter heard it wrong.
 "May" is not very far from "Grey" in sound, as well as, where exactly is the grey in that painting besides the farm.
 If not for the name being on the stretcher of Grey Heights, we would be questioning the name's validity.